DanielSiepmann/AtomicKitten.Framework/Documentation/Configuration/index.rst

 the file.
 Beside the configuration path and default value, you will find documentation inside that file what each configuration option is for.

-So there will be no additional configuration at this place.
+So there will be no additional configuration here.